-Association members are subject to monthly assessments to provide funds for the Association's operating expenses and major repairs and replacements.
+Association members are subject to semi-annual assessments to provide funds for the Association's operating expenses and major repairs and replacements.
 Assessment revenue is recognized as the related performance obligations are satisfied at transaction amounts expected to be collected.
 The Association's performance obligations related to its operating assessments is satisfied over time on a daily pro-rata basis using the input method.
 The performance obligations related to the replacement fund assessments are satisfied when these funds are expended for their designated purpose.
 Assessments receivable at the balance sheet date are stated at the amounts expected to be collected from outstanding assessments from unit owners.
-The Association's policy is to retain legal counsel and place liens on the properties of homeowners whose assessments are thirty days or more delinquent.
+The Association's policy is to retain legal counsel and place liens on the properties of homeowners whose assessments are ninety days or more delinquent.
 Any excess assessments at year end are retained by the Association for use in the succeeding year.
+At December 31, 2022, the Association had delinquent assessments of \$1,953.
 It is the opinion of the board of directors that the Association will ultimately prevail against homeowners with delinquent assessments and, accordingly, no allowance for uncollectible accounts is deemed necessary.

-The Association treats uncollectible assessments as variable consideration.
-Methods, inputs, and assumptions used to evaluate whether an estimate of variable consideration is constrained include consideration of past experience and susceptibility to factors outside the Association's control.
-Assessments receivable as of the beginning and end of the year were \$1,116 and \$459, respectively.
+The Association treats uncollectible assessments as credit losses.
+Methods, inputs, and assumptions used to evaluate when assessments are considered uncollectible include consideration of past experience and susceptibility to factors outside the Association's control.
+The balances of assessments receivable as of the beginning and end of the year were \$459 and \$1,953, respectively.